Red Dead Redemption - Review

 Image: Rockstar Games

 When you're not doing side quests for strangers, you can be doing one of the various activities available, such as the gambling mini-games available like Texas Hold Em Poker, Blackjack, and Liars Dice.
 You can also do horse wrangling, which involves moving your joystick back and forth as though the character were walking on a balancing beam--because we all know that everyone's favorite thing to do in video games is to move the joystick back and forth to balance a character.
 You can even do such exciting activities like arm wrestling where you tap the button a bunch of times as you slowly push the other person's hand down.
 Does any of this sound exciting?
 Because it's not.
-I like poker and blackjack as card games, but the process of playing them in Red Dead removes the fun you have playing with friends and makes it as tedious and boring as the arm-wrestling or horse wrangling.
+I like poker and blackjack as card games, but the process of playing them in Red Dead removes the fun you have playing with friends and makes it as tedious and boring as arm-wrestling or horse wrangling.

 There's also the dueling mini-game that is confusing as all hell to figure out at first because the interface is overly complicated.
-Dueling is initiated if someone challenges you in the street, in a mission, or if you're caught cheating at poker.
+Dueling is initiated if someone challenges you in the street, on a mission, or if you're caught cheating at poker.
 You then have to master some timing and weird meter management to disarm or kill the opponent before they kill you, just like in the Old West.
 I will admit that once I finally understood the mini-game I enjoyed doing it because it made you feel pretty cool shooting the gun out of an opponent's hand before they even get to aim at you.
 However, there were specific missions and moments where you were required to kill the person in the duel, but the game didn't tell you.
 Rather than informing you that you couldn't win the match at all unless you aimed to kill, it would just let you fail over and over, leading to a fair amount of confusion and frustration.

 eGRjb3p0MTI_o_red-dead-redemption-duel-montage-672x372.jpg